Professional Agrologist (PAg):

 A minimum of a diploma, applied degree or degree from an accredited post-secondary institution recognized with credit.
 This education must include a minimum of 60 credits that includes:

-- At least 36 credits (or 13 courses based on 3 credits each) in natural sciences and/or agricultural and resource economics that relate directly to agrology (as defined in the Agrologists Act, 2003)
+- At least 36 credits (or 12 courses based on 3 credits each) in agricultural or natural sciences or agricultural or resource economics that relate directly to agrology (as defined in the Agrologists Regulation, 2021)

 Where the applicant has graduated from a college diploma program that is NOT included in the list of 'Approved Diploma Programs', the application will be reviewed in full by the Registrar and Credentials Committee for courses equivalent in number and context to that of an approved Diploma program as noted above.

-Where an applicant has graduated from an applied degree program or university degree program but clearly does not meet the entrance requirements of a PAg, they may apply as an RTAg.
-Accepted applicants will be subject to the restricted scope of practice of an RTAg.
+Where an applicant has graduated from an applied degree program or university degree program but clearly does not meet the entrance requirements of a PAg, they may apply as an TAg.
+Accepted applicants will be subject to the restricted scope of practice of a TAg.